hoat23/ElasticSearch/README.md

 # ProcessDataElastic
-Code to upload, down or process data in Elasticsearh
+Code to upload, download or process data in Elasticsearh